jchoca/vegan-faq/README.md

 #### Isn't this the fault of factory farms?
 We should be holding companies accountable instead of blaming individuals.
 That is true, but that kind of black-and-white thinking isn't productive -- we can do both.
 In our capitalist system, buying a product is akin to voting with your dollar.
 The current system doesn't inherently reward ethical practices.
 I'd encourage you to vote for politicians who care about animal equality and incentivizing ethical business practices so we can change the system.
 In the meantime, the best way to influence change is to stop purchasing these products.

+#### I'm just one person.
+How can my purchasing habits influence change?
+Just as voting in political elections can decide the future, so can voting with your dollar.
+Veganism is ultimately a movement -- the more people that adhere to a vegan lifestyle the more change we'll see.

 #### Doesn't plant agriculture kill animals still?
 Mass plant farming/harvesting does result in the death of some animals.
 However, that number still [pales in comparison](https://animalvisuals.org/projects/1mc/) to the number of animals killed for the production of animal products.
-This also ignores the fact that, as stated above, most farm animals live on feedlots and are fed grains (as a side note, this might be a contributor to [more food-borne illness](https://pubmed.ncbi.nlm.nih.gov/9733511/)).
-INSERT FACT ABOUT ANIMAL CALORY EFFICIENCY.
+This also ignores the fact that, as previously stated, most farm animals live on feedlots and are fed grains (as a side note, this might be a contributor to [more food-borne illness](https://pubmed.ncbi.nlm.nih.gov/9733511/)).
+Raising animals for food is an inefficient process.
+TODO

 #### Isn't going vegan hard?
 No!
 This depends on your perspective though.
 Many vegans are motivated by the horrors they've learned about when researching what happens on industrial farms.
 Knowing the suffering and pain that the animals endure is usually enough motivation.